OpenClaw QuickStart (4): Configuration, Model Providers, and the Coding Plan Trick

 Then in agent.default_model, just point at one of the model IDs the plan exposes (claude-sonnet-4-5, qwen3-max, etc.) and the requests are billed against your subscription.

-I would not recommend the Coding Plan if you are running OpenClaw on a single laptop for personal use — DashScope’s free tier is enough.
-I would absolutely recommend it if you are running anything with cron jobs or multiple channels.
+I wouldn’t recommend the Coding Plan for personal use on a single laptop—DashScope’s free tier is sufficient.
+However, I highly recommend it for setups with cron jobs or multiple channels.

 Two tool configs are worth tuning: